srilekhavv/quiz_project_v2/compilerQuiz.md

-- What can adder do?
+- 111What can adder do?
    - *unary operations
    - binary operations and conditionals
    - function calls